raidenz/sass-grunt-template/README.md

 - run `grunt on`

 ## build mode
--run `grunt dosass` it will compile the sass only
+- run `grunt dosass` it will compile the sass only
--run `grunt build` it will create zip to folder build
+- run `grunt build` it will create zip to folder build